-2 An overwhelming 94 percent of institutional respondents to ISS' 2009-2010 policy survey indicated that pay-for-performance would be a critical or important consideration for their "say on pay" vote determinations.
+2 An overwhelming 94 percent of institutional respondents to ISS' 2009-2010 policy survey indicated that pay-forperformance would be a critical or important consideration for their "say on pay" vote determinations. portfolios have experienced multiple market swings - booms and busts that often appear disconnected from individual executives' impact -- adding to skepticism about the pay process.

-help create and protect shareholder value, even while they recognize a responsibility to monitor the process.3 From a voting policy perspective, ISS has regularly polled both clients and other market participants on the issue of executive pay, and has developed evolving methodologies to detect potential pay-performance disconnects of concern to shareholders.
+Still, in the absence of a universally accepted method to evaluate executive pay relative to performance, investor and issuer perceptions vary widely.
+Unlike many markets, the U.S. has no governance code establishing guidelines for pay practices, and performance may be measured on multiple dimensions.
+It is also clear that most institutional investors do not want to micromanage or interfere with a board's ability to devise programs that will help create and protect shareholder value, even while they recognize a responsibility to monitor the process.3 From a voting policy perspective, ISS has regularly polled both clients and other market participants on the issue of executive pay, and has developed evolving methodologies to detect potential pay-performance disconnects of concern to shareholders.
 In the last few years, the approach has utilized a quantitative methodology to identify underperforming companies -- i.e., those with both 1- and 3-year total shareholder return (TSR) below the median of peers in their 4-digit Global Industry Classification Standard (GICS) group.
 Underperforming companies then received an in-depth qualitative review, focused primarily on factors such as the year-over-year change in the CEO's total pay, the 5-year trend in CEO pay versus company TSR, and the strength of performance-based pay elements.

-This year, a substantial majority of institutional respondents to ISS' 2011-12 policy survey confirmed two factors as very relevant to evaluating pay-for-performance alignment: pay relative to peers and pay increases that are inconsistent with the company's performance trend.
+A substantial majority of institutional respondents to ISS' 2011-12 policy survey confirmed two factors as very relevant to evaluating pay-for-performance alignment: pay relative to peers and pay increases that are inconsistent with the company's performance trend.
 Most issuer respondents also indicated that pay versus peers is an appropriate factor and that pay increases in light of company performance should be a consideration.
 In addition, both institutions and issuers have contended in roundtables and other feedback that pay-performance alignment should be viewed in a long-term context.
 It is on this basis that ISS decided to refine our approach to pay-for-performance evaluations and develop a more sophisticated methodology to drive the quantitative component of the analysis.
 The remainder of this paper provides an overview and rationale for the elements considered, as well as detailed discussion of the new quantitative methodology and ongoing qualitative factors.